-It’s time to pump up the jam and get some fresh air on board with these, our tried and tested pick of 13 top track pumps, priced up to £90.
-An essential piece of kit for every cyclist
+It’s time to pump up the jam and get some fresh air on board with these, our tried and tested pick of the top track pumps: an essential piece of kit for every cyclist

 Getting your tyre pressures right is critical to having a good ride.
 Too low and you will have sloppy handling and heavy road feel; too high and you will be bumped around and uncomfortable while handling suffers.
 You also need to adjust your tyre pressure to the conditions: in winter, you should run lower pressures to improve grip on wet roads, whereas in summer slightly higher pressure means less rolling resistance and helps you cover longer distances more easily.